ABCA/Rawlings High School All-America Baseball Team

-Thirty players have been named to the team twice.
+Forty players have been named to the team twice.
 Bill McGuire of Creighton Preparatory School was the first to accomplish the feat in 1981 and 1982.
-As of 2025, Tripp MacKay, Joey Gallo, Jack Flaherty, Jace Bohrofen and Druw Jones are the only players to be named to the First Team twice.
+As of 2025, Tripp MacKay, Joey Gallo, Jack Flaherty, Jace Bohrofen, Druw Jones and Seth Hernandez are the only players to be named to the First Team twice.

 In 2001, Casey Kotchman and John Killalea of Seminole High School became the first pair of high school teammates to be named to the First Team in the same year.
 Scott Kazmir and Clint Everts of Cypress Falls High School accomplished the same feat in the following year.
-Adrian Cárdenas and Chris Marrero of Monsignor Edward Pace High School followed in 2006.
+Adrian Cárdenas and Chris Marrero of Monsignor Edward Pace High School followed in 2006 and Seth Hernandez and Ethan Schiefelbein of Corona High School followed in 2024.

-Ten honorees have gone on to be enshrined in the National Baseball Hall of Fame and Museum while seven have been inducted into the National College Baseball Hall of Fame.
+Ten honorees have gone on to be enshrined in the National Baseball Hall of Fame and Museum while eight have been inducted into the National College Baseball Hall of Fame.
 John Elway of Granada Hills High School is enshrined in the Pro Football Hall of Fame and Condredge Holloway of Lee High School is enshrined in the Canadian Football Hall of Fame.

-Eighteen selectees have later won a Major League Baseball (MLB) Most Valuable Player Award, eight players have won a Cy Young Award.
-As highly touted prospects, 23 players have subsequently been selected first overall in the MLB draft and nine have won an MLB Rookie of the Year Award.
+Eighteen selectees have later won a Major League Baseball (MLB) Most Valuable Player Award, nine players have won a Cy Young Award.
+As highly touted prospects, 24 players have subsequently been selected first overall in the MLB draft and ten have won an MLB Rookie of the Year Award.

 Eighteen players named to one of the three teams have played football professionally, including Josh Booty, Chad Hutchinson and Drew Henson who played in both the National Football League and MLB.
 Ryan Minor of Hammon High School in Hammon, Oklahoma played professional basketball and in MLB.
 Scott Burrell of Hamden High School is the only honoree to go on to play basketball in the National Basketball Association.

+Before being sponsored by Rawlings, the team was sponsored by Converse.